When it comes to high-performance blenders, one of the first brands that come to mind is the Vitamix Blender.

 For making smoothies, it comes with two containers – a 45 and 30 ounce.
-The latter has a comfort lip ring so that you can take your smoothie to the gym or workplace.
+The latter has a comfort lip ring so that you can take a smoothie to the gym or workplace.

 Nutribullet also upgraded the blade.
-The new blade design has stiff, pointed blades that should last longer and not leak.
+The new blade configuration has stiff, pointed blades that should last longer and not leak.

 The blades in previous Nutribullets were blunt.
 It also had some play that was the primary source of leaks.
 This was the primary source of complaints from consumers from an otherwise excellent product.

 What if I told you that there’s a blender in the market right now that has similar features that costs a lot less?